DomGambarini/bohemian-mama-pp3/README.md

 2. On the repository's page, click on the "Fork" button located at the top right corner of the page.
 This action creates a copy of the repository under your GitHub account.
 3. GitHub will redirect you to the forked repository, which is now hosted under your account.
 You can identify it by the "forked from" message displayed at the top of the repository name.
 4. At this point, you have successfully forked the repository, and you can start working with the code.

+#### How to deploy to Heroku with CodeAnywhere

+1. Create a new application using the Heroku dashboard.
+1. Go to settings tab, click on 'reveal config vars' and add config vars such as IP (0.0.0.0), PORT (5000), MongoDB Name, MongoDB URI (URL with DB name and password).
+1. Install Heroku via the console using 'npm install -g heroku'.
+1. Log into Heroku via the console using 'heroku login' and follow the on screen instructions to log in.
+1. Create a requirements.txt via the console using 'pip3 freeze > requirements.txt'.
+1. Create a Procfile via the console using 'echo web: python app.py > Procfile'.
+1. Connect GitHub to Heroku via the console using 'heroku git:remote -a bohemian-mama'
+1. Commit all files in your project via the console using 'git add .' and 'git commit -m "Message"'.
+1. Deploy your project to Heroku via the console using 'git push heroku master'.

+#### Running the application locally using CodeAnywhere

+1. Clone the repository as described above and upload it to CodeAnywhere.
+1. Install the required libraries as specified in the requirements.txt.
+1. Set your environment variables by creating env.py file and adding them there.
+1. Create a .gitignore file in the root directory and include the env.py file to prevent it being pushed to GitHub.
+1. Import the env.py file into the app.py file to access the enivironment variables.
+1. Finally, run the application.

+## Acknoldgements

+### Credits

+- User Authentication: From the Code Institute, Tim Nelson.
+- All images from unsplash.com
+- Understanding how to use and navigate Materialize, Tim Nelson.

+### References

+- YouTuber Pretty Printed and Codemy was my guide on how to use Flask WTForms.